 - Volunteer or intern during your summer break

 As schools go about preparing students for college, sophomore year students will find that the whole process speeds up to a certain extent.
-Academic workloads increase with every progressing year in high school, but it is important to keep track of the college application process.
+Academic workloads increase with every progressing year, but it is important to keep track of the college application process over the course of all four years.
 One of the most important things to do is to choose the right subjects, electives, and levels.
 A good mix of CP, honors, and AP classes will help students balance the workload better.
-Students should regularly check with their counselors to see how they are doing academically and whether they’re on track with the yearly college preparation plan.
+Students should regularly check with their counselors to see how they are doing academically and whether they’re on track with the yearly college prep checklists.

-Sophomore year is also good for students to take their PSAT/Pre-ACT tests.
+Sophomore year is also good for students to take the PSAT/Pre-ACT tests.
 They can familiarize themselves with the ACT and SAT testing formats and get some insights into where they are and what they need to know to prepare.
-Taking these tests will provide students with a head start on estimating their college readiness, getting feedback on what they know, and browsing scholarships early.
-A couple of other recommended sophomore tasks include thinking of what they might want to do professionally and beginning the search for where you might want to go for college.
-Preparing for college checklist:
+Taking these tests will provide students with a head start on estimating their college readiness, getting feedback on what they know, and browsing scholarships to pay for college early.
+A couple of other recommended sophomore tasks include thinking of what they might want to do professionally and beginning the college search.

 - Meet with your school counselor for a follow-up on your grades from freshman year

-- Plan for academic success and implement any advice from the school counselor into the yearly plan
+- Plan for academic success and implement any advice from the school counselor into the four years plan

 - Draft your high school resume, which highlights accomplishments, personally and academically, and have it reviewed by the guidance counselor.